-Tomato Soup Recipe (Restaurant Style)
+Tomato Soup Recipe (Classic)

 Step by StepJump to Recipe

-This easy Tomato Soup recipe makes a creamy, rich tomato soup that’s perfect for enjoying as a hearty lunch or light dinner.
+This easy, classic Tomato Soup recipe makes a creamy, rich tomato soup that’s perfect for enjoying as a hearty lunch or light dinner.
 Zesty fresh tomatoes and real cream create a truly comforting, velvety and smooth Restaurant Style Tomato Soup from scratch – in less than 30 minutes.
 My tried-and-true instructions with photos and video even include steps for making the best homemade bread croutons with barely any effort!

 tomato soup in a black wooden bowl with a silver spoon topped with croutons and parsley